The Shape of Beliefs: Geometry, Dynamics, and Interventions along Representation Manifolds of Language Models' Posteriors: Introduction

 \section{Introduction}

-Natural language is inherently ambiguous: the same surface form can support multiple meanings, syntactic roles, or morphological functions, with the intended interpretation recovered only by combining the utterance with context.
-For instance, the English suffix ``-s'' can mark plural nouns (``trees''), possession (``Dylan's''), or present-tense verb agreement (``runs'')~\cite{piantadosi2012communicative}.
-As a result, any system that understands and acts through language must engage with this ambiguity: it must represent uncertainty over latent states (intended meanings, referents, world states, task hypotheses) that are compatible with the observed string, and update that uncertainty as evidence arrives.
+Natural language is inherently ambiguous: the same surface form can express multiple meanings, roles, or functions, resolved only through context.
+For instance, the English suffix ``-s'' can mark plurality (``trees''), possession (``Dylan's''), or verb agreement (``runs'')~\citep{piantadosi2012communicative}.
+As a result, any system that understands and acts through language must engage with this ambiguity: it must represent uncertainty over latent states (intended meanings, referents, world states, task hypotheses) consistent with the input, and update that uncertainty as new evidence arrives.

 Large language models instantiate the requirement above in a concrete way: at each position, next-token prediction is driven by an internal state that compresses a distribution over the plausible latent structures behind the prompt---i.e., an implicit belief state.
 Studying and altering model behavior can then be boiled down to the questions of assessing how a model encodes beliefs over latent variables of a distribution, how these beliefs are updated in light of new evidence, and how beliefs can be altered by intervening on model representations.